 Finally, despite its explanatory power, we find that the Bayesian program induction model is not a perfect account of the human behavior.
-Upon close inspection, human behavior can deviate from the model in ways defy simple symbolic description or specification.
-Motivated to account for these additional behaviors, we also utilize a more data-driven, neuro-symbolic approach (ingredient 3) to model building structured probabilistic models (ingredients 1 and 2), following recent work on generative neuro-symbolic (GNS) modeling (Feinman & Lake, 2021).
-Like the Bayesian program inductive model, this approach posits human concepts as probabilistic programs for generating new examples; however, GNS uses powerful neural network estimators, in conjunction with a tailored meta-learning scheme, to capture the complex statistical structure underlying human generalization that might evade a fully-symbolic probabilistic model.
+Upon inspection, human behavior can deviate from the model in ways that defy simple symbolic description or specification.
+Motivated to account for these additional behaviors, we also conduct an additional simulation-only experiment (Experiment 3) utilizing a more data-driven, neuro-symbolic approach (ingredient 3) to model building structured probabilistic models (ingredients 1 and 2), following recent work on generative neuro-symbolic (GNS) modeling (Feinman & Lake, 2021).
+Like the Bayesian program inductive model, this approach posits human concepts as probabilistic programs for generating new examples; however, GNS uses powerful neural network estimators, in conjunction with a tailored meta-learning scheme, to capture the statistical structure underlying human generalization that might evade a fully-symbolic probabilistic model.
 As a result, GNS can provide a more comprehensive behavioral account while offering much of the same structure and interpretability.